 Course ObjectiveThe aim of this course is to familiarize students with different forms

-of transnational organized crime that occur in the context of conflict
+of transnational crimes that occur in the context of conflict and to

 - understands the characteristics and definitions of different types of

 - is aware of definitional debates around the transnational crimes

 - is aware of and has knowledge about responses to transnational crimes

 and the relevant legal actors in that context;